d12frosted/elpa-mirror/gnu/denote-readme.txt

   to collect thoughts in a single document and produce longer standalone notes out of them upon review.

-  The command `denote-org-extras-extract-org-subtree' (part of the optional `denote-org-extras.el' extension) is used for this purpose.
+  The command `denote-org-extras-extract-org-subtree' is used for this purpose.
 It creates a new Denote note using the current Org subtree.
   In doing so, it removes the subtree from its current file and moves its contents into a new file.
+This command is part of the optional `denote-org-extras.el' extension, which is part of the `denote' package.
+It is loaded automatically as soon as one of its commands is invoked.

   The text of the subtree’s heading becomes the `#+title' of the new note.
 Everything else is inserted as-is.